natcap/invest.users-guide/source/urban_nature_access.rst

 - [ ] Any specific data recommendations for the data needs section?
 - [ ] Is there specific guidance for the power function's beta parameter?
 - [ ] Is there specific guidance for a poisson distribution's lambda parameter?
+- [ ] Could someone provide some specific guidance on how to select a decay function?

 Summary